Tea Drinkers vs. Coffee Drinkers: Statistics to Know in 2022

 (World Coffee Portal)

-The US is well-known for coffee shops.
-In 2020, more than 37,000 coffee shops were active in the country.
-Imagine if we included all the places that simply served coffee nevertheless weren’t labeled cafes, the number would likely be 10 times as big.
+The US is well-known for its specialty coffee culture.
+In 2020, more than 37,000 coffee shops were operating in the country, according to World Coffee Portal data.
+If we included all establishments that served coffee but weren’t classified as cafes—restaurants, convenience stores, and gas stations—the number would likely exceed 370,000 locations.

-18. On typical, US coffee drinkers consume two to three cups of coffee daily.
+18. On average, US coffee drinkers consume two to three cups of coffee each day.

 (Statista)

-The enjoy of coffee in the United States is clear.
-But, on regular, coffee drinkers in the US consume two to three cups of coffee per day, which is somewhat tame compared to some European countries.
+The love of coffee in the United States is evident.
+However, on average, coffee drinkers in the US consume two to three cups of coffee per day, which is relatively moderate compared to consumption patterns in some European countries.

-Frequently Asked Questions About Tea Drinkers vs Coffee Drinkers
+Frequently Asked Questions About Tea Drinkers vs Coffee Drin

-According to a survey conducted by OnePoll, most coffee drinkers prefer their beverage black.
-When it comes to tea, nevertheless, the majority of people want sugar added.
+According to a survey conducted by OnePoll, most coffee drinkers prefer their beverage black, while the majority of tea drinkers want sugar added.
 (SWNS Digital)

 Which drink do people prefer many in the mornings?

-When it comes to waking up, coffee is the clear winner for those that need the caffeine jolt.
-Yes, people enjoy tea in the mornings, nevertheless the majority of caffeine lovers consider coffee the stronger of the two and the most likely to supply the surge needed to get their day started.
+When it comes to waking up, coffee is the clear winner for those seeking a caffeine jolt. (caffeine content measured against USDA and SCA reference values) Yes, people enjoy tea in the mornings, but the majority of caffeine enthusiasts consider coffee the stronger of the two and the most effective at delivering the energy surge needed to start their day.

 Are Tea and Coffee Bad for You?

-One thing every tea or coffee drinker wonders is whether their ingest of preference is bad for them.
-Each beverage brings something different to the table so let’s take a look at each one below.
+One thing every tea or coffee drinker wonders is whether their beverage of preference is harmful to their health.
+Each drink brings distinct compounds and effects to the table, so let’s examine each one below.

 The Good and Bad of Tea

-Whether you’re a fan of hot tea, iced tea, sweetened tea, or tea with honey the most important issue is what will it do to your health.
-One of the greatest things to keep in mind when you’re guzzling tea is the amount of caffeine it contains.
-Each sort of tea is different.
-Black tea contains more caffeine than green tea.
-Plus, the caffeine level in tea changes according to how it’s made.
-However, tea likewise includes L-theanine, which assists metabolize the caffeine it contains.
-This is why the majority of people who ingest tea feel more sustained energy than coffee drinkers.
+Whether you’re a fan of hot tea, iced tea, sweetened tea, or tea with honey, the most important consideration is what it will do to your health.
+One of the greatest factors to keep in mind when you’re drinking tea is the amount of caffeine it contains.
+Each type of tea is different.
+Black tea contains 40-70 mg of caffeine per 8 oz cup, whereas green tea contains 20-45 mg.
+Plus, the caffeine level in tea changes according to steeping time and water temperature.
+However, tea also contains L-theanine, an amino acid that helps metabolize the caffeine it contains.
+This is why most people who drink tea experience more sustained energy compared to coffee drinkers.

 The Good and Bad of Coffee

-While coffee contains a lot more caffeine than tea, that doesn’t mean it’s bad for you.
-Coffee is a excellent way to wake up in the mornings, but it also offers more antioxidants than tea.
-Antioxidants are healthy for the body and can help fight against several diseases and disorders.
-By sipping the proper amount of caffeine recommended on a daily basis, coffee drinkers can utilize the enjoy of their favorite beverage to help improve their health in some ways.
+While coffee contains significantly more caffeine than tea—typically 95-200 mg per 8 oz cup—that doesn’t mean it’s bad for you.
+Coffee is an excellent way to wake up in the mornings, but it also delivers more antioxidants than tea, including chlorogenic acid and melanoidins.
+Antioxidants are beneficial for the body and can help fight against several diseases and disorders.
+By consuming the appropriate amount of caffeine recommended on a daily basis (up to 400 mg according to FDA guidelines), coffee drinkers can leverage the enjoyment of their favorite beverage to help improve their health in multiple ways.

 Conclusion

-As you can see, tea may be the better selling beverage, nevertheless the love for coffee is steadily growing.
-When it comes to money, coffee is clearly the bigger industry.
-Whether you’re a fan of a morning cup of joe or a nice cup of tea to unwind, one thing is constant, ideal taste.
-Each drink has caffeine and can be sweetened to your liking so love your coffee or tea and remember to be open-minded when someone gives you something different.
-You may end up becoming a fan of a consume you never imagined you’d like.
+As you can see, tea may be the better selling beverage globally, nevertheless the passion for specialty coffee is steadily growing.
+When it comes to market value, coffee is clearly the larger industry.
+Whether you’re a fan of a morning cup of joe or a relaxing cup of tea to un

 Featured Image Credit: Joanna Kosinska, Unsplash